morepath/dectate/doc/usage.rst

 In some cases you want to make sure that one type of directive has been executed before the other -- the configuration of the second type of directive depends on the former.
-You can make sure this happens by using the ``depends`` class attribute.
+You can make sure this happens by using the ``depends`` (:attr:`dectate.Action.depends`) class attribute.

 First we set up a ``foo`` directive that registers into a ``foos``
 dict: